Three myths about sun cream

 Skin cancer is common and caused mainly when the sun damages the DNA in the skin.
 Some (but not all) of the signs and symptoms of skin cancer include:

-- A patch of red skin that doesn’t heal in 4 weeks
+- a patch of red skin that doesn’t heal in 4 weeks

-- A change to a mole, or a new mole
+- a change to a mole, or a new mole

 If you have any concerns about your skin health, see a doctor who can look at any skin changes and help you get the relevant treatment.